OpenDMA/opendma-spec/OpenDMA-Spec.md

 #### §6 Reflection

 Every object has a single valued property with the qualified name \[“opendma.org”, “Class”\].
-This property is a reference property (§2.2) that has to contain a reference to a *valid class object* (§8.2).
+This property is a reference property (§2.2) that has to contain a reference to a *valid class object* (§8.3).
 The value may not be null.

-#### §7 Class object
+#### §7 Class info object

-A *class object* is an object with at least theses properties:
+A *class info object* is an object with at least theses properties:

-1.  \[“opendam.org”, “Class”\], single value, Reference, as defined in §6
+1.  \[“opendam.org”, “Name”\], single value, String
-2.  \[“opendam.org”, “Name”\], single value, String
+2.  \[“opendam.org”, “NameQualifier”\], single value, String
-3.  \[“opendam.org”, “NameQualifier”\], single value, String
+3.  \[“opendma.org”, “Parent”\], single value, Reference to a valid class object as defined in §8.3
-4.  \[“opendma.org”, “Parent”\], single value, Reference to a valid class object as defined in §8.2
+4.  \[“opendma.org”, “Aspects”\], multi value, Reference to valid aspect objects as defined in §8.4
 5.  \[“opendam.org”, “DisplayName”\], single value, String
 6.  \[“opendma.org”, “Properties”\], multi value, Reference, as defined in §9